HerculesNode/Shardeum-BetaNet/README.md

 Aşağıdaki sorulara cevap verin

-* Do you want to run the web based Dashboard? (y/n): y yazıp Enter
+* Do you want to run the web based Dashboard? (y/n): (y yazın)

-* Set the password to access the Dashboard ŞİFRE GİRİN  Enter
+* Set the password to access the Dashboard ( ŞİFRE GİRİN )

-* Enter the port (1025-65536) to access the web based Dashboard (default 8080): 8080 yazın enter
+* Enter the port (1025-65536) to access the web based Dashboard (default 8080):  ( 8080 yazın yada başka port Tavsiye 8080 kullanmanız )

-* What base directory should the node use (defaults to ~/.shardeum): bir şey yazmayın enter basın
+* What base directory should the node use (defaults to ~/.shardeum): bir şey yazmayın enter basıp geçin

-* Select a network to connect to:  bu soru çıkarsa 2 yazıp enter
+* Select a network to connect to:  bu soru çıkarsa, genelde çıkmıyor 2 yazıp enter

 ## 🟢 3.
 Adım Doğrulayıcı